 FIGURE: Net FDI inflows by major sectors during FY 2019 / Source: Bangladesh Bank

 Although the net FDI inflow in Bangladesh has significantly increased in recent years, the numbers are not up to the mark in comparison to the regional contemporaries.
 The neighboring countries seem to be doing much better as the trendline follows.

-FIGURE: Comparison with regional peers: FDI inflows (net) as percentage of GDP / Source: World Bank
+FIGURE: Comparison with regional peers: FDI inflows (net) as a percentage of GDP / Source: World Bank

 Bangladesh’s business climate highlights high regulatory uncertainty, which demotivates foreign investors to enter the country.
-While choosing host countries, investors assess the clarity in existing policies, reliability of government officials and adherence to rules and regulations.
-Bangladesh often fails to keep the promises displaying a lack of coordination owing to bureaucratic tangles that discourage investors,
+While choosing host countries, investors assess the clarity of existing policies, reliability of government officials, and adherence to rules and regulations.
+Bangladesh often fails to keep its promises displaying a lack of coordination owing to bureaucratic tangles that discourage investors,